anandijain/live_lines/readme.md

 live_lines.py is deprecated.
 sippy_lines.py is current.

+The fastest way to run this is to run the following commands:
+First start python3

+import tests as t
+x = t.Test('0000', 1)  # the 1 is for specifying that you are only collecting NBA data x.run()

+now the data will export to /data/0000.csv

 Sippy is the main class that drives the scraper and can be used to access data on the live lines fairly easily.
 Format of simple usage of main class: